pubsubsql/pss-py/README.md

 python
 ======

-Python client and samples for PubSubSQL
+* Python client and samples for PubSubSQL

+* Tested with: Python 2.7.10